tylerlwsmith/deadhandmedia.com/content/portfolio/northgate/index.md

 Northgate needed to integrate all of their content into a single easy-to-use platform, and Northgate's new website needed to offer a streamlined way for potential clients to consume the site's information.

-Northgate was fortunate enough to have a talented designer on staff who was eager to design the new website.
-I provided minimal website design guidance and ultimately was presented with a one of the most clean and intuitive designs I've built to date.
+Northgate was fortunate to have a talented designer on staff who was eager to design the new website.
+I provided basic website design guidance and ultimately was presented with a one of the most clean and intuitive designs I've built to date.

 ## Technical Approach